HBDPG-2/hbdpg-2-tui/README.md

 ## Feedback

-You can give feedback, ask a question or suggest an improvement on [this page](https://github.com/HBDPG-2/hbdpg-2-cli/discussions).

 If you find a bug, you can report it on [this page](https://github.com/HBDPG-2/hbdpg-2-cli/issues).

-If you have discovered a vulnerability, please read the [Security Policy](https://github.com/HBDPG-2/hbdpg-2-cli/security) and report the issue **privately!**
+If you have discovered a vulnerability, please read the [Security Policy](https://github.com/HBDPG-2/hbdpg-2-cli/security/policy) and report the issue **privately!**